zenahirsch/personal-website/src/content/posts/predicting-the-color-of-my-son-s-hair-using-amateur-science.md

 ## Overall likelihood

-In order to manifest red hair, a person must have two of these variants.
+In order to manifest red hair, a person must have two of the red hair variants.
 So the outcomes look like this:

     +--------------+-------------+
     | Variants     | Probability |